dmhernandez2525/DRY_Dry/src/docs/contributing/testing.md

 You can open the `index.html` in your browser to view the full report.

 DRY Aims for **95% code coverage**for tests.
 Because DRY is a component library (rather than an App), it's testing coverage is stricter.
 Everything must be tested.
-There are no exceptions...
+There are no exceptions.
 Except...

 ## Exceptions

 ...the strange or untestable cases within the [JSDOM](https://github.com/jsdom/jsdom) environment (which Jest runs on). (lol).
-Many DOM APIs are **not supported** in JSDOM (e.g. height/width calculations, scrolling, positioning, etc...).
+Many DOM APIs are **not supported** in JSDOM (e.g., height/width calculations, scrolling, positioning, etc...).

 Sweet! `Checkbox` is now super reliable, thanks to tests!

 ## Next

-Let's [write some documentation](documentation.md) to make sure other folks know how to use `Checkbox`.
+Let's [write some documentation](documentation.md) make sure other folks know how to use `Checkbox`.

 ## See also